azproduction/lmd/README.md

 11. From version 1.6.2 LMD can include off-package css `css: true` and js-files `js: true`(for jsonp, cross-origin JS or non LMD modules)
 12. LMD package is possible to run as Web Worker or execute as Node.js script (see Web Worker and Node.js)
 13. LMD works in all modern browsers and in older IE (see Browsers support)
+14. LMD can convert non-LMD modules to LMD to use jquery or any other as in-package LMD module (see LMD module form third-party modules)
-14. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details
+15. Ready for production - `lmd.js` is 100% covered by unit tests see `test/README.md` for details

 Installing
 ----------